-- a class I developer is not restricted as to the scale of the real estate development projects it may undertake and may undertake real estate development projects anywhere in the PRC; - · a class II developer may undertake projects with a gross area of less than 250,000 square meters anywhere in the province; - · a class III developer may undertake projects with a gross area of less than 150,000 square meters anywhere in the province; - · a class IV developer may undertake projects with a gross area of less than 100,000 square meters in the city where it is located; and - a developer with temporary qualification may undertake relevant projects complying with its actual conditions such as registered capital and personnel in the city where it is located.
+- a class I developer is not restricted as to the scale of the real estate development projects it may undertake and may undertake real estate development projects any where in the PRC; - a class II developer may undertake projects with a gross area of less than 250,000 sq.m. anywhere in the province; - a class III developer may undertake projects with a gross area of less than 150,000 sq.m. anywhere in the province; - a class IV developer may undertake projects with a gross area of less than 100,000 sq.m. in the city where it is located; and - a developer with temporary qualification may undertake relevant projects complying with its actual conditions such as registered capital and personnel in the city where it is located.